mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-bizdoc-1-0-0.md

 ## 3. Trusted Digital Web "Business Document" Identifier Format

+There are two different types of "Business Document" Identifiers on the Trusted Digital Web:
+- "Business Document" schema
+- "Busioness Document" documents

 "Business Document" Identifiers on the Trusted Digital Web **MUST** use the following format:
 ```
 did-bizdoc-did         = did-bizdoc-schema-did / did-bizdoc-doc-did